 Mt.
 Rushmore in South Dakota should be on everyone’s USA travel bucket list.

 Located in the Black Hills of South Dakota, Mt.
 Rushmore is visited by people from all over the world every year.
+It is one of the best places to see in the USA.
 We recommend flying into Rapid City and staying in Keystone to explore the attraction.

 Mt.
 Rushmore National Memorial is one of the country’s most famous sculptures.
 It has the heads of 4 US Presidents carved on the granite face of the mountainside.